REDL-GNU-GPL/RedL/README.md

 Purpose: Facilitate and speed upwork with C ++ keeping its capabilities and speed

-The current scope of development: Software (GUI)
+The current scope of development: Software

 Feature: Ease of use and speed